Social Security: 2025 COLA Increase and Managing Taxes on Benefits

 Consider these tips to minimize the tax burden on your Social Security benefits.

-If you have earned income from a part-time job, keep an eye on the amount you earn and how the COLA boost to your Social Security benefit may push your income over the threshold.
-Also, consider having taxes withheld in the current year to help lessen a possible tax bill.
+Income tax withholding and/or quarterly estimated payments can save you from an unpleasant surprise come tax season.
+If you have earned income3 from employment while claiming Social Security, the COLA boost to your benefit may push your income over the threshold.
+Consider having income taxes withheld in the current year to help lower a possible tax bill.

 Use IRS Form W-4V.

-With Form W-4V, you can withhold 7%, 10%, 12% or 22% of your monthly Social Security income and apply it to your income taxes.
-Aside from the withholding alternatives, you may consider working with your tax advisor to estimate any quarterly tax payments to avoid owing penalties and interest.
+Aside from the withholding alternatives, you may consider working with your tax advisor to estimate any quarterly tax payments to avoid owing underpayment penalties and interest.

 Consider a Roth conversion.

-Roth IRAs are funded with after-tax dollars.
-In general, these plans grow tax-free, and you are not required to take a minimum distribution (RMD).
-You pay no taxes when the money is withdrawn as a qualified distribution after meeting certain requirements.
 As a result, Roth IRA withdrawals in retirement don’t count as part of your provisional income.
 Working with a financial advisor and tax planner can help you determine the amount to consider converting into a Roth IRA, as this option may increase your income tax liability in the year of conversion.

 Delay claiming Social Security benefits.

-If you have not started taking your Social Security benefits, you may want to consider the pros and cons of delaying the benefits until your full retirement age (FRA), or as late as age 70.
-The delayed start may increase your Social Security benefits by an 8% delayed retirement credit, allow you to receive larger COLA increases, boost survivor benefits and let you control your income tax situation.
+The delayed start may increase your Social Security benefits by 8% per year in delayed retirement credits, which allows you to receive larger COLA increases, boost survivor benefits and lets you control your income tax situation.
 Work with your financial advisor to determine the best strategy for you.

 Space out one-time taxable events.

-A payout from selling your business, an inheritance, Roth conversion or other one-time taxable event could tip you into an income bracket where you may owe tax on Social Security benefits.
 Consider spreading out the payments as installments over multiple tax years instead of as a lump-sum payment.
-Along with potentially reducing the tax on your Social Security benefits, doing so might even reduce your income tax bracket.
+Along with potentially reducing the tax on your Social Security benefits, doing so might even reduce your income tax liability.

 Consider the order of withdrawals.

-If you have a large taxable and tax-advantaged portfolio, you may want to consider the timing of distributions from your taxable versus tax-advantaged accounts.
 Any distribution from a 401(k) retirement plan or traditional IRA counts as ordinary income the year the money is withdrawn, whereas taxable account distributions are taxed at the preferred capital gains rates.
 Roth accounts are distributed income tax-free.
-Coordination and tax diversification can play a critical role in reducing your overall income tax liability.
+Coordination and tax diversification can play a critical role in reducing your overall income tax liability now and later.

 When making any financial decision, consider your cash flow needs first, and then consider the impact on your investment plan.
 Lastly, consider tax efficiency; don’t let the tax tail wag the decision you are making.